NLC823/p2NicholasCleaver/README.md

 - Fuel Economy (Average miles per gallon)
 - Settings

+#### Controls

 There are 5 controls that the user can use to interact with the dashboard split amongst 2 buttons and a switch.
-All of these controls are located along the left side of the steering wheel and the user can effectively activate all of them with their thumb while still holding the steering wheel with the rest of their hand.
+All these controls are located along the left side of the steering wheel and the user can effectively activate all of them with their thumb while still holding the steering wheel with the rest of their hand.
 See the image below along with the following bullet points for an explanation:

 <div style="text-align: center">
 <img src="/Images/dash-controls.jpg" height=500>